The best reef safe sunscreen to protect your skin and the ocean this summer

 If you want to up the ante from your usual face moisturizer with SPF to a dedicated facial sunscreen, this reef-safe option could be a perfect choice.
 Deeper skin tones will be glad to hear that it goes on sheer, so there’s no mime-like white cast associated with other mineral sunscreens.

 It’s also a lovely option for hot, sticky days when you really don’t want to wear make-up but kind of want that dewy makeup look.
-The soft-focus glow made my skin look healthy and, dare I say, rather fresh.
-It’s got hot-right-now squalane to lock in a big slurp of hydration without feeling too greasy and is also credited with helping the sunscreen glide over the skin.
-My foundation went on very smoothly over the top without any of that dreaded pilling.
+The soft-focus glow made our skin look healthy and, dare we say, rather fresh.
+It’s got hot-right-now squalane to lock in a big slurp of hydration without feeling greasy, making this one of the best sunscreens for acne-prone skin on our list.
+That squalane also helps the sunscreen glide over the skin.
+Our best foundation went on very smoothly over the top without any of that dreaded pilling.

 Our expert review: